SawNoah/WebDevAssignment4/README.md

 We will be using "lap3" as database and "image_gallery" as a table.

 This mini project will allow users to upload images and image's name, description and uploaded date  will be saved in the database but images will be saved in the computer.
-After that your images will be shown in a table along with its name, description, uploaded date and an image's thumbnail.
+After that your images will be shown in as a table along with its name, description, uploaded date and an image's thumbnail.
 At last, you can also view all your uploaded images.

 The following is the mysql code to create a table.